tran-linh41214/Sales-Manufacturing-Performance-Optimization-Power-BI/README.md

 ### Objective:
 ### 📖 Overview
-Adventure Works, a leading player in the manufacturing and sales industry, requires in-depth analysis of its sales data to make informed business decisions.
-This dashboard collates extensive sales data into an easily interpretable format, helping stakeholders understand key sales dynamics and trends.
+Adventure Works, a leading player in the manufacturing and sales industry, requires in-depth analysis of its manufacturing data to make informed business decisions.
+This dashboard collates extensive manufacture and sales data into an easily interpretable format, helping stakeholders understand key sales dynamics and trends.

 ### 👤 Stake Holder
 ✔️ Production Director